bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rallis.md

 9. Led mathematical and statistical committees and gave seminars on mathematics to the industry.
 10. Received several awards and honors for his work on mathematics and related fields.

-Born 17 May1942, Bennington, Vermont, USA.
+Born 17 May 1942, Bennington, Vermont, USA.
 Died 17 April 2012, Columbus, Ohio, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Rallis/)